chirag-b/ComputerGraphicsCourse/README.md

 # Computer Graphics Course
-This repository contains some work I had done for my Computer Graphics Course.
+This repository contains course work I had done for my Computer Graphics Course.

 # Requirements
    + Python 2.7.14 64 bit.
 This can be installed using Anaconda.